Scusemua/hops/aws-setup/setup.md

 # AWS Elastic Kubernetes Service (EKS)

-The AWS EKS cluster used by $\lambda$FS can be created automatically using both the `create_aws_infrastructure.py` and `configure_eks_cluster.sh` scripts.
-As described above, the `configure_eks_cluster.sh` script should be executed once the AWS EKS cluster created by the `create_aws_infrastructure.py` script becomes operational.
+The AWS EKS cluster used by $\lambda$FS can be created automatically using both the `create_aws_infrastructure.py` and `configure_eks_cluster.py` scripts.
+As described above, the `configure_eks_cluster.py` script should be executed once the AWS EKS cluster created by the `create_aws_infrastructure.py` script becomes operational.

 Nevertheless, we have found it to be a little tricky to deploy OpenWhisk on AWS EKS.
 The following are some useful resources concerning the creation of an AWS EKS cluster and the subsequent deployment of OpenWhisk onto the AWS EKS cluster: